hugofrely/envswitch/PROJECT_STATUS.md

 ---

-**Note:** All Phase 3 features are complete!
-EnvSwitch now includes:

-- ✅ Import/Export for backup and sharing
-- ✅ Plugin system for extensibility

-The project is feature-complete and ready for production testing!
+**🎉 EnvSwitch v1.0.0 is here!**

+All planned features are implemented, tested, and production-ready.
+Join our community and start managing your development environments effortlessly!